jalanvanshika/udacity-linux-server-project/README.md

 - [Troubleshooting](#troubleshooting)

 ## Select a server host

-I started out configuring a server with [Amazon Lightsail](https://aws.amazon.com/lightsail/), as recommended by Udacity.
-I was not happy with the experience.
-In particular, when changing the SSH port, I got locked out and had to destroy and recreate the instance.
-I also am required to set up a user `grader` for this project, but was not able to log in with any user other than `ubuntu`.

-<details><summary>Here are my notes on Amazon Lightsail.</summary>
+I am using digital ocean

 ## Set up server

 - It was easy to set up my DigitalOcean droplet.
 I just followed the on-screen instructions, but there is also a [tutorial](info@news.digitalocean.com) available if needed.
-- I chose a $5 base-level droplet, enabled the $1 backups, and paid for it with PayPal.
+- I chose a $5 base-level droplet.
 - I did not set up the SSH key during droplet creation.
 See below for SSH setup.
-- Ready to go!
-Wow, that was so much easier than Amazon Lightsail.
+- Connect to the server
 - Update and upgrade packages, then reboot

   ```sh